jammer-sysops/adbusters-website-2025/src/content/articles/glitch.md

 ![Image](/images/articles/glitch-art-2.jpg)‍

-**Excerpted from *Postdigital Aesthetics — An Art of Imperfection, Disturbances, And Disintegration*, &nbsp;by Andrzej Marzec**
+**Excerpted from *Postdigital Aesthetics — An Art of Imperfection, Disturbances, And Disintegration*,  by Andrzej Marzec**

 This text was translated from Polish, originally published in:
 TEKSTUALIA.
 PALIMPSESTY LITERACKIE ARTYSTYCZNE NAUKOWE